Members can access materials relating to this area of work on our Membership Resources Site.

 Key transition points for students include entering higher education, moving between years or levels of study and progressing into employment.
-These are exciting times, but they can also be challenging for students and those who support them, never more so than during a global pandemic.
+These are exciting times, but they can also be challenging for students and those who support them.

-Our Supporting Successful Student Transitions project offers positive approaches and practical solutions to help support a range of transitions, with our initial focus being on supporting students moving into higher education for the first time or returning to university in 2021-22.
+Our Supporting Successful Student Transitions project offers positive approaches and practical solutions to help support the transition to, and through higher education.

-Featuring new toolkits, short papers and case studies, this collection of materials will help university staff and students to address a number of key areas of concern, including:
+On our Membership Resources site, you will find a variety of toolkits, short papers and case studies, designed to help staff and students to address a number of key areas of concern, including:

 - knowledge gaps and student confidence